El Rostro Maya (Indian Nose) Hike in Lake Atitlán

 Hiking with a guide offers many benefits, including supporting local businesses, giving you a more educational experience, and ensuring your safety.

-Aside from the hike with Matt and his Geology expertise, other great organized hikes up Indian Nose are offered through Viator and Get Your Guide!
+Aside from the hike with Matt and his Geology expertise, other great organized hikes up Indian Nose are offered online for around $50 per person!

 These are particularly good options if you want to book your tour beforehand.